Opalinium/nocturna-docs/privacy.md

 ## Data Location and Security

 **Data storage:**
-- Data is stored on secure servers with encryption at rest
+- Data is stored on secure servers
+- Sensitive fields are encrypted at the application layer using AES-128-CBC symmetric encryption before being written to the database.
+This covers: message content, author names, moderation case reasons, mute reasons, reminder messages, and rank card bios
 - Database access is restricted and monitored
 - We use industry-standard security practices